MicrosoftDocs/winrt-related/winrt-related-src/midl-3/intro.md

 }
 ```

-An attributes can be applied by giving its name, along with any
+An attribute can be applied by giving its name, along with any
 arguments, inside square brackets just before the associated
 declaration.
 If an attribute's name ends in Attribute, then that part of the
 name can be omitted when the attribute is referenced.
 For example, the